pucheng-tan/WordFlow/README.md

 1. Clone the git repo
 2. Run the PowerShell script 'windows-create-environment.ps1' to create and activate the virtual environment, and install dependencies.
+3. Run our program using python3 main.py or run our gui by using run_gui.py
-3. When finished running tests, type 'deactivate' and then 'rm env'
+4. When finished running tests, type 'deactivate' and then 'rm env'

 ### Known issues on Windows: